If you have been selected for the financial aid verification process, begin by watching the tutorial below to get basic information.

 - You can also access information via your Message Center.
 The financial aid office will post information in your To Do List within your online Student Center to let you know that you have been selected for verification.

 Where are the required verification forms and how do I submit them?

-PLEASE NOTE that the financial aid award process is not VALID until the verification process is complete.
-The suggested award amount(s) mentioned on your FAFSA Confirmation and on the SAR are NOT valid and will NOT be awarded until the verification process is complete.
+Please note: The financial aid award process is not valid until the verification process is complete.
+The suggested award amount(s) mentioned on your FAFSA Confirmation and on the SAR are not valid and will not be awarded until the verification process is complete.
 Award amounts may change upon completion of the verification process.